darklab8/fl-darkstat/README.md

 # Future plans
 * Parsing data for more tables from Universe folder
-* Parsing data from FLhook configs
+* Parsing data from FLhook configs \
+For example: About mining bonuses, server side prices, tech compatilibities, cloak/jump stats. \
+We aim to replace tutorials maintained by players
-* Adding dynamic data from [FLHook](https://github.com/DiscoveryGC/FLHook) by json'ifications.
-For exampple: which player bases sell ores.
-[My flhook fork](https://github.com/dd84ai/FLHook)
+* Adding dynamic data from [FLHook](https://github.com/DiscoveryGC/FLHook), [My flhook fork](https://github.com/dd84ai/FLHook) by json'ifications. \
+For example: which player bases have available ores for sale (or equipment).
 * Making custom front interface to render main tables, and its sub table based on chosen row in main one (inspired by [FLstat](https://discoverygc.com/forums/showthread.php?tid=115254&pid=1524529#pid1524529))

 # Philosophy